Bloodrock: Unspoken Words, Break-Up (1974-1976)

 Nick Taylor quit the group, and was replaced by Warren's brother, Bill Ham, while Randy Reader was replaced by Matt Betton.
-An album, later titled Unspoken Words, was recorded, but Capitol rejected the material due to the group’s waning popularity, and the recordings would go unreleased until 2000 when it was included as part of the CD release Triptych (along with cuts from Passage and Whirlwind Tongues).
+An album, later titled Unspoken Words, was recorded, but Capitol rejected the material due to the group’s waning popularity, and the recordings would go unreleased until 2000 when they were included as part of the CD release Triptych (along with cuts from Passage and Whirlwind Tongues).

-The band would break up not long after they were dropped by Capitol, performing their last gig on April 14, 1974 in Flint, Michigan.
+The band broke up not long after they were dropped by Capitol, performing their last gig on April 14, 1974 in Flint, Michigan.

 After the breakup, Rutledge, Pickens, and Taylor hired a rhythm section and briefly formed a Bloodrock spinoff group, performing in small clubs for about a year.

-In 1976, Capitol issued a greatest hits album, Bloodrock N Roll, which featured only tracks from the first three albums and the live set.
+In 1976, Capitol issued a greatest hits album, Bloodrock N Roll, which featured tracks from the first three albums and the live set.

 Around the same time, the original lineup temporarily put their differences aside and attempted a comeback.
-Initially led by Rutledge, the group lasted long enough to record some demos, including a cover of Heartbreak Hotel, Rutledge eventually dropped out, and was replaced by Rusty Robertson, a friend of Pickens, but due to lack of label interest, and the departure of Cobb, the band called it quits.
+Initially led by Rutledge, the group lasted long enough to record some demos, including a cover of Heartbreak Hotel.
+Rutledge eventually dropped out, and was replaced by Rusty Robertson, a friend of Pickens, but due to lack of label interest and the departure of Cobb, the band called it quits.